25 Aug Preparing for a Car Accident Deposition: Complete Guide

 Next, you’ll be asked about specific details of the case: Time, date, location of the accident, etc. Where were you going?
 How was the weather?
 What were the traffic conditions?
 Any signage on the road at that time?

 Be prepared for specific questions about time and distance: How far was the other car from you when you first saw it?
 Where was the other car on the roadway at the time?
 How fast were you going?
 How fast was the other car going?
 Where on the roadway did the cars collide?
 What areas of the vehicles collided (i.e. driver’s side fender, passenger side door)?
 Where did the cars come to rest?

 You’ll be asked about what happened after the accident: What happened to your body inside the car during the collision?
 Did you talk to the other driver?
 What kind of medical treatment did you have?
 Did you receive medical or chiropractic care?
 Was there any damage to the vehicles and what was it?
 Did you repair your car and how was it paid for?
 Were there any witnesses?
 Are there any photos or diagrams?
 Were the police involved?
 Did you drink any alcohol or imbibe with other substances 24 hours before the accident?

 Lastly, you’ll be asked about your injuries and treatment: where, when, why?
-Who was the doctor that treated you?
+Who was the doctor or chiropractor that treated you?
 Did you have any pre-existing conditions?
 What was your condition at the scene and did you walk around after it?
 Did your symptoms get worse or better with time?
 How has your injury affected your relationships or quality of life?

 Remember, this is more of an inquisition than a conversation.
 Most of us will feel the need to fill empty silence with jokes or just noise and end up babbling.
 Don’t do that.
 Jokes never transfer well to paper and can be taken literally in court.